 Driving to new locations on a daily basis can definitely bring a sense of adventure and a self-reliant attitude.
 Like a pioneer charting new paths to find an ideal way to live, hauling interstate loads may be the closest thing to the fabled American cowboy (and cowgirl) left in the United States.
-And yet while it may not be the Wild West, that doesn’t mean you want to leave yourself exposed in a situation requiring self-defense.
+And yet while it may not be the Wild West, that doesn’t mean you want to leave yourself exposed in a risky situation requiring self-defense.
 So, can you carry a gun in a commercial vehicle?

 Whether you drive across the country or generally stay within the borders of your state, staying safe is the top priority of good commercial drivers.
 However, beyond the standard pre-trip inspection and maintaining your stellar personal driving record, there may come a time when carrying firearms as a trucker is your last option for protecting your load and, of course, your own life.

-Now, there’s been lots of controversy over the availability of firearms in the United States over the decades and in recent times.
+Now, there’s been lots of controversy over the availability of firearms in the United States over the decades and even in recent times.
 Still, the Second Amendment exists as a law for self-defense and can obviously be abused by irresponsible gun owners or people with wicked intentions.
-And while it’s not difficult to become a licensed gun owner per se, driving across state lines can quickly make carrying firearms as a trucker into a blurry and confusing legal landscape.
-Really it might seem simple but it’s a question many have: can you carry a gun in a commercial vehicle and if so, to what extent?
+And while it’s not difficult to become a licensed gun owner, driving across state lines can quickly make carrying firearms as a trucker into a blurry and confusing legal landscape.
+Really, it might seem simple but it’s a question many have: can you carry a gun in a commercial vehicle and if so, to what extent?

-Normal drivers can transport firearms, however, the basic rule of thumb is that they are to be kept out of reach of the driver or passengers.
-That could mean putting them in the trunk, or better yet locking them inside a hard-sided container — obviously unloaded and stored separately from any ammunition.
+Normal drivers can transport firearms; however, the basic rule of thumb is that they are to be kept out of reach of the driver or passengers.
+That could mean putting them in the trunk, or better yet, locking them inside a hard-sided container — obviously unloaded and stored separately from any and all ammunition.
 This can be confusing for those who drive a station wagon, truck, or any other car without a trunk, although best practices suggest putting cable locks on the firearm’s trigger or simply keeping it in a locked box.
 Additionally, leaving the gun visible while it is disabled can help in the event you need to alert police of the firearm’s presence.
 So, can you carry a gun in a commercial vehicle?

 Here’s what Federal law says about the matter: